yard(s) available: *0

 As with other textiles, always test for color fastness and remember that detergents containing Optical Brightening Agents (OBA) may cause colors to alter slightly and will detract from the appearance of the subtle natural hemp.
 Bleach should not be used as it can significantly degrade and weaken the natural fibers.

 Hemp sheds dirt more readily than other materials and with thorough rinsing comes clean as new after every wash.
 If stained, use a proprietary stain-remover before washing.

 There is no need to use starch except perhaps for the finest hemps, for hemp has a natural crispness. hemp does not have to be tumble-dried - it will naturally dry quickly.

 Hemp generally will get softer with use and after each wash.
 If you need to speed up this process then a commercial softener may be used.
 Another way to soften hemp is to do a hot water wash followed by a tumble dry, repeat these two steps two or three times.

-Estimated In Stock Date: END OF MAY 2017
+Estimated In Stock Date: DECEMBER 2017